aravindkoneru/Walden/README.md

 # TODO:
+-  better support for journal names with spaces (replace " " with _ for path)
+-  better cli support using click or argparse
-- [ ] change path where journals are stored
+-  change path where journals are stored
-- [ ] allow journal import/export
+-  allow journal import/export
-- [ ] plug-in system for things like weather/question of the day
+-  plug-in system for things like weather/question of the day